What were the chances? U.S. stock selloff sinks Probabilities Fund among others

 Instead, fund managers are starting to feel the first cracks in the nine-year long bull market as interest rates rise and the era of cheap money appears over.

-The $16.2 million Upright Growth fund, for instance, dropped 7.1 percent on Monday alone, stung by steep loses in the four companies that make up 80 percent of its assets: Teva Pharmaceutical Industries Ltd, Mylan NV, Himax Technologies Inc, and Apple Inc.
+The $16.2 million Upright Growth (UPUPX.O) fund, for instance, dropped 7.1 percent on Monday alone, stung by steep loses in the four companies that make up 80 percent of its assets: Teva Pharmaceutical Industries Ltd (TEVA.TA), Mylan NV (MYL.O), Himax Technologies Inc (HIMX.O), and Apple Inc (AAPL.O).

-The $2.9 billion Fidelity Select Defense and Aerospace Portfolio, meanwhile, fell 5.1 percent on Monday, dragged lower by declines in Boeing Co, Northrop Grumman Corp and General Dynamics Corp.
+The $2.9 billion Fidelity Select Defense and Aerospace Portfolio (FSDAX.O), meanwhile, fell 5.1 percent on Monday, dragged lower by declines in Boeing Co (BA.N), Northrop Grumman Corp (NOC.N) and General Dynamics Corp (GD.N).

 Both firms declined to comment for this story.